-For more information about discrimination because of gender reassignment, see Taking action about sex discrimination.
+For more information about discrimination because of gender reassignment, see sexual orientation discrimination

 Discrimination because of religion or belief

-If you are a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you are a pupil or parent who is experiencing discrimination at school because of religion, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 How education authorities and parent councils (or equivalent bodies) deal with a pupil with disruptive behaviour varies widely, and behaviour which one authority or council considers to be disruptive may not be defined as disruptive by another.